bojanczyk/slajdomat/doc/developer-notes.md

 Things to implement in the future

 ### Viewer app
-- keep the instructions available in the viewer app, even when the presentation folder has already been selected
-- disable various buttons in the viewer app when they are not needed, for example when the presentation folder has not been selected
 - maybe sound can be handled on the app side, e.g. using https://recordrtc.org , so that ffmpeg can be avoided

 ### Plugin